Joice-Palloma/STOCK_Market_version2/README.md

 # STOCK_Market_version2
 ## Patterns Chosen

-The patterns chosen for this project are Observer, Iterator and Singleton (DAO)
+The patterns chosen for this project are Observer, Iterator and Singleton

 * Observer Design Pattern